 Fear brings idol worship

-The first thing that happens to those who live in fear is that their lives are subject to, controlled, and governed by fear itself.
-What should only be human nature then becomes the ruler who takes human worship from God.
-Only to God we should fear and submit.
-And the fear of the LORD is the beginning of knowledge, Proverbs 1:7.
-If a person were to submit to fear itself, wisdom would not be in him but foolishness.
-Those whose lives are subject to fear will not be able to think straight.
-They will not even be able to think logically or in common sense, cause their decisions and actions are based on fear.
-For God gave us a spirit, not of fear but power and love and self-control, 2 Timothy 1:7.
-Without us knowing it, those who are overcome by fear, worship the fear itself.
+When people live in fear, the first thing that happens is that their lives become subject to, controlled by, and governed by fear itself.
+What should only be a natural human emotion then becomes a ruler that takes worship away from God.
+We should only fear and submit to God, and the fear of the Lord is the beginning of knowledge, as stated in Proverbs 1:7.
+If someone submits to fear itself, they will not have wisdom but foolishness.
+Their lives will be ruled by fear, and they will not be able to think straight or logically.
+For God gave us a spirit, not of fear but power and love and self-control, as stated in 2 Timothy 1:7.
+Without realizing it, those who are overcome by fear end up worshiping fear itself.

 Fear brings God’s punishment

-What follows is God’s judgment will fall upon those who live in fear.
-The Midianites came to plunder and destroy Israel.
-Judges 6:2-6.
-They couldn’t live properly, they took refuge in caves and strongholds, verse 2.
-They ended in poverty, verse 6.
-Because God’s judgment in them began first in the initial sowing, not at the final harvest.
-If your initial sowing had been destroyed by the enemy, what would you reap in the end, verse 3?
+The consequence of living in fear is that God’s judgment will fall upon those who do so.
+In the story of Gideon, the Midianites came to plunder and destroy Israel as a result of the Israelites’ fear.
+They were unable to live properly and took refuge in caves and strongholds, as stated in verse 2.
+They also suffered from poverty, as described in verse 6.
+God’s judgment began with the initial sowing of their crops, not at the final harvest.
+If the enemy destroyed their initial sowing, they would not have a fruitful harvest in the end, as mentioned in verse 3.

 Fear brings slavery

-We work to fulfill our responsibilities, to provide for our own needs, and not be a burden to others.
-But also not to be enslaved by the purpose of work itself, to have money.
+We work to fulfill our responsibilities, provide for our own needs, and not burden others.
+However, we must also avoid being enslaved by the purpose of work itself, to earn money.
 Responsibility for work must be accompanied by a sense of contentment, not greed.
-We all have to know when to hit the brakes of our lives that work.
-So we would have time for others especially time to worship God.
-Please remember that if it is not God who blesses, everything we try would be in vain.
-After all, we don’t worship money, right?
-Why then do we not have time to worship God?
-Those who worship God, fear God, and God will bless them with wisdom to work smart and not just with muscles.
+We must know when to hit the brakes of our lives and make time for others, especially to worship God.
+It is important to remember that if it is not God who blesses us, our efforts will be in vain.
+After all, we do not worship money, do we?
+So why do we not make time to worship God?
+Those who fear and worship God will be blessed with the wisdom to work smart, not just with muscles.

-God who had spoken in Judges 6:8-10, then came to help Israel, verse 11.
-But uniquely, God visited a small man first to carry the task.
-He didn’t come to a great, skillful and extraordinary man but to a small man.
-Apparently, His promise remains the same, for unto us a child is born, Isaiah 9:6 KJV.
-To overcome sin, God sent Jesus who came first and was born as a baby child.
-To knock down a Goliath, God sent the child David.
-And in this case, He sent Gideon, a small man.
-The name Gideon means a woodcutter or stonecutter, but his work now was only threshing wheat here.
-He was not working in the fields or in the open, he was hiding.
+In Judges 6:8-10, God spoke to Israel and then came to help them in verse 11.
+However, uniquely, God visited a timid man first to carry out the task.
+He did not come to a great, skilled, or extraordinary man, but to a timid man.
+Apparently, His promise remains the same, “For unto us a child is born” (Isaiah 9:6 KJV).
+To overcome sin, God sent Jesus, who came first and was born as a baby.
+To defeat Goliath, God sent the child David.
+In this case, He sent Gideon, a timid man.
+The name Gideon means “woodcutter” or “stonecutter,” but his work at that time was only threshing wheat.
+He was not working in the fields or in the open; he was hiding.
 He threshed the wheat in the winepress.
-All Israel, including Gideon, were hiding because fear already overtook them.
+All of Israel, including Gideon, was hiding because fear had already overtaken them.

 Inferior, insecure